microsoft/pxt/docs/project-tools.md

 Project tools provides **Documentation**, **Whiteboard**, and **Backpack** panels.
 Enable `appTheme.projectTools` in the target, use **Project tools bubbles** under **Settings → About → Experiments**, or preview with `?projecttools=1`.
+`appTheme.whiteboard` and `appTheme.backpack` independently enable those panels and the launcher in eligible project editors.
+Set either to `false` to hide it.
-The feature requires an eligible project editor and image palette.
+Only Whiteboard requires a runtime image palette.

 ## Controls